COC Centro Oncológico de Chihuahua

 Symptoms.

-Symptoms of lung cancer can be:
+Symptoms of lung cancer can include:

-• Chest discomfort or pain.
+• Chest discomfort or pain

 • Wheezing